 There are several possible therapeutic benefits of Cannabis that have been published in various newspapers and research papers.
 Some of these medical benefits are supported by science and may need further research.
 Cannabis use is known to bring about improvement in the appetite and taste in cancer patients.

-When ingested, marihuana can provide relief from chronic neuropathic pain, which is a long-term pain due to a damage or injury to the nerves or nervous system.
-Some doctors may prescribe marihuana as a pain reliever after a major surgery.
+When ingested, marijuana can provide relief from chronic neuropathic pain, which is a long-term pain due to a damage or injury to the nerves or nervous system.
+Some doctors may prescribe marijuana as a pain reliever after a major surgery.
 In the United Kingdom, ‘Sativex’ which is an oral spray containing cannabis extract became popular as an effective treatment for people suffering from multiple sclerosis.

 Researchers have also shown that the chemicals in cannabis can be useful in preventing growth in case of prostate cancer.
 Some other studies have also shown that the plant extracts can be used to reduce allergic symptoms and memory loss problems.
 However, further studies are required to bring these into practical use.

 Preliminary studies have also shown that the use of cannabis can have several other medical benefits, such as it can help provide relief from conditions such as migraine pain, fibromyalgia, collagen-induced arthritis, alcohol abuse, epilepsy, asthma and many other digestive problems.